webcom-components/react-card-scroll/README.md

 Visually you have a left stack of cards, visible cards in the middle, and a right stack.

 ## New in 2.x

+**New in 2.1:** expose stacks parameters
-Using stacks instead of sliding cards out of the screen Pass children CSS class as props
+Using stacks instead of sliding cards out of the screen
+Pass children CSS class as props
 Doesn't use react-motion anymore

 ## Installation
 ```bash